|Salary:||£32,344 to £34,304 per annum|

 We are seeking an experienced researcher to work on developing and implementing mechanistic, hybrid and data driven models for chemical manufacturing processes and safety critical decision making.
 The role will develop workflows for design and optimisation of chemical processes and integrate safety critical decision making.
 The new research associate will support the choice, development and evaluation of models and will work closely with industry partners as part of a wider project team.

 To achieve this, we require someone who has experience in building models for chemical processes and preferably with some experience of machine learning.
 Some knowledge of process safety or experience working in a chemical processing plant would be beneficial.
 The successful candidate, will develop models develop algorithms based on machine learning and theoretical models and work with partner organisations.

-Prior experience in at least one key project area: materials characterisation, instrumental development, or fabrication processes is essential.
 The candidate will hold a good honours degree, or equivalent qualification in a relevant discipline, and hold a PhD in a topic that demonstrates project relevant knowledge.
 Additional relevant post-doctoral experience is desirable.
 We will provide training to assist the acquisition of new technical skills, and to participate in professional skills training for researchers and leaders, provided by the host university.

 You will be given the opportunity to disseminate the output of this project at both national and international conferences, as well as regularly presenting your findings to industrial partners.